stevearc/resession.nvim/README.md

 **Q: Why don't you want to use `:mksession`?**

-A: While it's amazing that this feature is built-in to vim, and it does an impressively good job for most situations, it's very difficult to customize.
+A: While it's amazing that this feature is built-in to vim, and it does an impressively good job for most situations, it is very difficult to customize.
 If `:help sessionoptions` covers your use case, then you're golden.
 If you want anything else, you're out of luck.

 ## TODO

 - [ ] tab-scoped sessions
 - [ ] documentation
 - [ ] make filepaths relative so sessions are portable
-- [ ] extensions can add supported buffers (e.g. nvim-tree, aerial)

 ## Requirements